Third Annual National Design Competition

 Design.
 Transform Lives.

-Our annual National Design Competition challenges student teams to engineer real-world solutions for injured veterans, first responders, and adaptive athletes.
-This year’s challenge focuses on creating a safe, effective warming system for residual limbs—designed in partnership with Team USA’s para sliding program.
+Our annual National Design Competition challenges student teams to engineer real-world solutions for veterans and emergency responders with injuries and disabling conditions.
+This year’s challenge focuses on adaptive athletes, creating a safe, effective warming system for residual limbs—designed in partnership with Team USA’s para sliding program.

 The Challenge